brndnmtthws/brndn-io/content/posts/feel-bad-feels/index.md

   - emotional intelligence
 ---

 A lot of effort goes into avoiding bad feelings.
-While uncomfortable emotions are generally unpleasant, focusing solely on avoiding them might miss the bigger picture.
-What if we focused instead on building resilience—the ability to bounce back from difficult emotions and navigate through challenging times with the same effectiveness as we do the good ones?
+While uncomfortable emotions are generally unpleasant, avoiding them isn't the whole job.
+Building resilience matters more—the ability to bounce back from difficult emotions and move through hard stretches with the same effectiveness as we do the good ones.

 ## The Resilience Deficit